 Jonathan "JB" D. Brown is a third year PhD student in Counselor Education and Supervision in Penfield College of Mercer University.
 JB returns to the Narrative Center in hopes to continue aiding in the progression of the center and the field, by finding and utilizing resources that will benefit interviewers and interviewees.
 His professional work revolves around adolescent and young adults in various inpatient and outpatient settings, and rehabilitation counseling.
 His work, time in his Masters program, and personal life have reinforced his notion that no matter what path we are on in life, we all share some common factor.
 He has always enjoyed storytelling, and believes that wisdom and insight can be gleaned from anyone's story, they just need the opportunity to tell it and someone to listen.

-Marlon C. Williams is currently pursuing a Master of Science degree in Clinical Mental Health Counseling.
-A writer since 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
-Marlon’s experiences during his time as a standout collegiate athlete and life thereafter, fuel his passion for assisting athletes and people in general with improving their lives with Narrative Therapy.
+Marlon C. Williams is currently pursuing a doctorate in Counseling Education and Supervision with a cognate in Industrial/Organizational Psychology.
+A writer since the age of 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
+Marlon’s experiences as a standout collegiate athlete and life thereafter, fuel his passion for assisting athletes (and people in general) with improving their lives with Narrative Therapy.